scalameta/coc-metals/readme.md

 ### Troubleshooting

-If you have any questions or issues with coc-metals, please submit an [issue](https://github.com/ckipp01/coc-metals/issues) in this repo if it pertains to the extension or in the main Metals [issue repo](https://github.com/scalameta/metals/issues) if it relates to Metals in general.
+If you have any questions or issues with coc-metals, please submit an [issue](https://github.com/ckipp01/coc-metals/issues) in this repo if it pertains to the extension.
+If the issues is general to Metals, please submit it in the [Metals issue repo](https://github.com/scalameta/metals/issues).
 If you have any feature requests, we also have a feature request [issue repo](https://github.com/scalameta/metals-feature-requests).